 The purpose of this journal is to chart your progress with practicing the art of "letting go."
-Keep these diary cards as a way of marking your progress.
+Keep these diaries as a way of marking your progress.
 Over time, you should see steady improvement in your "letting go" skills.

-To use this chart:
+To use this diary:

-- 1. Record the date, then the circumstance in which you felt the need to "let go." - 2.
-Write down your estimate of how well you could let go before practicing mindfulness.
-Rate your success on a scale of 1 to 10, with 1 = "not very well at all" to 10="I was able to completely let go." - 3.
-Practice a mindfulness meditation exercise for 5-10 minutes or do the Letting Go Worksheet - 4.
-Record your estimate of letting go again, on a scale of 1 to 10, after completing the meditation/doing the worksheet. - 5.
-Compare the results.
-If you are completing this for course credit with the Mindful Ecotherapy Center (www.mindfulecotherapy.com), return this competed Diary Card with the rest of your worksheet materials.
+1. Record the date, then the circumstance in which you felt the need to "let go."

+2. Write down your estimate of how well you could let go before practicing mindfulness.
+Rate your success on a scale of 1 to 10, with 1 = "not very well at all" to 10= "I was able to completely let go."

+3. Practice a mindfulness meditation exercise for 5-10 minutes or do the Letting Go Worksheet

+4. Record your estimate of "letting go" again, on a scale of 1 to 10, after completing the meditation/doing the worksheet.

+5. Compare the results.

-DATE CIRCUMSTANCE IN WHICH YOU NEEDED TO PRACTICE LETTING GO SUCCESS BEFORE SUCCESS AFTER NOTE ANY THOUGHTS, FEELINGS OR INSIGHTS ABOUT THIS EXPERIENCE
+DATE WHY YOU NEEDED TO "LET GO" SUCCESS BEFORE (1 TO 10) SUCCESS AFTER (1 TO 10) NOTES

-MONDAY

-TUESDAY

-WEDNESDAY

-THURSDAY

-FRIDAY

-SATURDAY

-SUNDAY
+Sunday

+Monday

+Monday

+Tuesday

+Wednesday

+Thursday

+Friday

+Saturday

+,